Jesus Saves Sinners by the Grace of God

 We affirm Biblical commands to shun sexual immorality, Romans 13:11–14, 1 Corinthians 6:13 -20 and 7:1–3, Ephesians 5:1–5, Colossians 3:5–17.
 These commandments are not always easy for committed gay and lesbian Christians or for committed heterosexual Christians.

-Jesus taught that a lustful attitude is immoral, regard- less of physical contact between the person and the object of lust, Matthew 5:27,28.
+Jesus taught that a lustful attitude is immoral, regardless of physical contact between the person and the object of lust, Matthew 5:27,28.
+Many Christians accuse gays of living lustful lives while ignoring the tsunami of sexual sin in their own personal lives.
 Every Christian must be careful to “bring every thought into captivity to the obedience of Christ,” 2 Corinthians 10:5.
-That is a worthy mission for all authentic Christians.
+That is a worthy mission for every authentic Christian.

 The Church does not condemn all heterosexual behaviour on the basis that some heterosexuals commit the sins of adultery, fornication, lust and rape.

 We affirm therefore that common decency, basic honesty and elementary logic require that gays and lesbians receive the same thoughtful consideration.
 That some homosexuals commit the sins of adultery, fornication, lust and rape does not warrant the conclusion that all gays and lesbians deserve unqualified condemnation.
 Our mission is to make all Christians aware of this basic truth.